hl7au/au-fhir-base/pages/_includes/medication-long-term-intro.md

 Extension: Medication long-term indicator

-This extension applies to the MedicationStatement resource and provides an indicator of whether the medication will be re-prescribed, re-dispensed or or re-administered, over a period of time.
+This extension applies to the MedicationStatement resource and provides an indicator of whether the medication will be re-prescribed, re-dispensed or re-administered, over a period of time.